Home page logo

 Nmap is a community project and we welcome all sorts of code contributions, including NSE scripts.
 So if you write a valuable script, don't keep it to yourself!
 The optional license field helps ensure that we have legal permission to distribute all the scripts which come with Nmap.
 All of those scripts currently use the standard Nmap license (described in the section called “Nmap Copyright and Licensing”).
 They include the following line:

-license = "Same as Nmap--See http://nmap.org/book/man-legal.html"
+license = "Same as Nmap--See https://nmap.org/book/man-legal.html"

 The Nmap license is similar to the GNU GPL.
 Script authors may use a BSD-style license (no advertising clause) instead if they prefer that.
+For a BSD-style license, please include this line:

 dependencies Field